Saturday, 27 December 2025

 down a leaf-dark lane,

-I met a young man,
+I met a young man

 from the past.

-the glare of awareness,
+oblivious to the glare of awareness

-that his letters to the North Pole
+to the North Pole

 would never be answered.